discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 <GridItem sm="7">

 ### Skill priority
-To play <Specialization text="Power Alacrity Chronomancer" name="Chronomancer"/> in fractals you need to adapt on the go, as phantasms/wells are our main damage source, but also slower than most skills of other classes.
+To play <Specialization text="Power Alacrity Chronomancer" name="Chronomancer"/> in fractals you need to adapt on the go, as Phantasms/Wells are our main damage source, but also slower than most skills of other classes.

 If you lose yourself in the rotation follow this priority list:

-1. On Greatsword <Skill name="Phantasmal Berserker"/> is your strongest skill and should be used of cooldown to be able to get three usages before swaping (utilizing <Skill name="Signet of the Ether"/>).
+1. On Greatsword <Skill name="Phantasmal Berserker"/> is your strongest skill and should be used of cooldown to be able to get three usages before swaping (utilising <Skill name="Signet of the Ether"/>).

 2. On Sword <Skill name="Phantasmal Swordsman"/> follows the same principle.